+Life appeared, to the outside world, to be going really well for me.
 I traveled the world as a flight attendant.
 With expenses paid, I enjoyed dinners with my military child stationed overseas and sipped wine in France, Germany, Spain and Italy.

 I drank with coworkers on my layovers.
 At home, I enjoyed cocktails with friends and family.
 Weekends included brunch and mimosas.
-I attended networking events with free flowing alcohol.
+I attended networking events with free-flowing alcohol.
 Date nights with my husband involved dinner and drinks.
 And of course, when I hosted family events, I proudly served a wide variety of alcoholic beverages.

+Every event or gathering involved drinking.
+In my world this was “normal”.
 I wasn’t the only one drinking this way; everyone I knew drank the same way.
 It was just part of life.
 I enjoyed this lifestyle for years, never wondering why I was always the one to finish the wine bottle or if other people went home from a party and helped themselves to another drink.
 On our flights back across the Atlantic, our crew laughed together as we tried to piece together the night.
 We had a great time filling in the blanks for each other.

 Gray Area Drinking (GAD)

 I didn’t learn until years later that my style of drinking is called Gray Area Drinking (GAD).
 GAD is the space between the extremes of rock-bottom drinking and every-now and again drinking.
 The Gray Area Drinker generally does not look like the stereotypical alcoholic or suffer the extreme consequences you might expect from a heavy drinker.
 I functioned quite well, easily fooling myself and others, as I gave the appearance that life was wonderful.
 The outside world assured me I was “not that bad” or that “it’s not like you have a problem or anything”.
 We were all in denial.